Trade Forex Trading

 • USD/CHF

-These are the most traded because they have a high turnover & are the most profitable.
+These are the most traded because they have a high turnover and are the most profitable.

-These are the best pairs for day trading, if you as the trader want to make the most profit it is best to trade only these four majors only.
+These are the best pairs for day trading, if you as the trader want to make the most profit it is best to only trade these 4 majors only.

-USD is the most traded, followed by EUR, GBP, JPY & CHF, the daily turnover volume share taken by each of these 5 in terms of percent is illustrated below:
+USD is the most transacted, followed by EUR, GBP, JPY & CHF, the daily turnover volume share taken by each of these 5 in terms of percent is shown below:

 USD - 85%